Information to citizens of countries subject to the visa requirement

 Decisions on extending the validity of a visa are made by the Police.

-A visa is an entry permit for a short, temporary stay of less than three months.
+A visa is an entry permit for a short, temporary stay of less than 90 days.
 Using this entry permit as a foreign national requiring a visa you are allowed to enter and stay in the Schengen area once certain other preconditions have been met.

 Despite possessing a visa these requirements for entry into the country are checked at the border.
 If the entry requirements are not fulfilled, the passport inspector of the Border Guard Service may refuse you entry.